DBR and ILF neurofeedback: when regulation support helps trauma work

 • improved emotional stability

-• better focus and cognitive clarity.
+• better focus and cognitive clarity

-What DBR supports
+What DBR can support

 Why the combination can help